Jeu de temps / Times Play 2024 (JTTP 2024)

 Prizes and Thematic Awards

-The CEC is pleased to offer five prizes as well as four thematic awards for each edition of JTTP.
+The CEC is pleased to offer five prizes as well as seven thematic awards for each edition of JTTP.

 General Eligibility Criteria